 The situation for solid state media destroyers is very different.
 As a rule, dramatically greater hassle and cost will come from choosing the most secure possible device.
 Solid state materials include whole solid state drives, flash memory sticks, thumb drives, circuit boards with flash storage, cell phones, and some smart cards.
-The highest security level for destroying these types of materials is the NSA standard, currently set at a maximum of 0.5mm in any dimension.
+The highest security level for destroying these types of materials is the NSA standard, currently set at a maximum of 4mm squared, with compliant devices typically producing a particle size of 2mm x 2mm.
 This particle size is required by the NSA for classified solid state items.

 At the time I am writing this, the choices for NSA listed SSD destroyers are minimal.
 There is only one office friendly device with extremely limited capabilities.
 There are also a couple of large industrial type devices suited for folks with large spaces and large budgets.
 With the current set of choices, getting an NSA listed SSD destroyer means enormous costs.
 Adding to the large initial cost, operational labor (due to very slow throughput), replacement parts, repairs, and preventive maintenance are very high for these machines.